Type packets consolidate portrait, career, relationship, personal growth and theory writings about a single type into one document.

 ISFJs have a rich inner world that is not usually obvious to observers.
 They constantly take in information about people and situations that is personally important to them, and store it away.
 This tremendous store of information is usually startlingly accurate, because the ISFJ has an exceptional memory about things that are important to their value systems.
 It would not be uncommon for the ISFJ to remember a particular facial expression or conversation in precise detail years after the event occured, if the situation made an impression on the ISFJ.

-ISFJs have a very clear idea of the way things should be, which they strive to attain.
+ISFJs have very clear ideas about the way things should be, and strive to attain those ideals.
 They value security and kindness, and respect traditions and laws.
 They tend to believe that existing systems are there because they work.
 Therefore, they're not likely to buy into doing things in a new way, unless they're shown in a concrete way why its better than the established method.

 ISFJs learn best by doing, rather than by reading about something in a book, or applying theory.
-For this reason, they are not likely to be found in fields which require a lot of conceptual analysis or theory.
+For this reason, they are not likely to be found in fields that require a lot of conceptual analysis or theory.
 They value practical application.
-Traditional methods of higher education, which require a lot of theorizing and abstraction, are likely to be a chore for the ISFJ.
+Traditional methods of higher education that require a lot of theorizing and abstraction are likely to be a chore for the ISFJ.
 The ISFJ learns a task best by being shown its practical application.
 Once the task is learned, and its practical importance is understood, the ISFJ will faithfully and tirelessly carry through the task to completion.
 The ISFJ is extremely dependable.